espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 * Go back to your personally hosted BangleApps repo at https://your_user_name.github.io/BangleApps/
 * You'll see an app called `My Timer App` - click the Upload button next to it
-* You can now press **BTN3** on your Bangle.js, open the Launcher, and see your app in there!
+* You can now press the button on your Bangle.js, open the Launcher, and see your app in there!

 **Note:** If the App Loader doesn't work, it's almost certainly because of an error in the `metadata.json` file that was changed earlier.